BiffBish/Echo-Combat-API-Rewrite/README.md

 The health value of the player

 #### `stats`
-a list of player stats
+A list of player stats

 #### `invulnerable`
-if the player is phased and invulnerable to damage
+If the player is phased and invulnerable to damage

 #### `stats.eliminations`
-the number of eliminations a player has
+The number of eliminations a player has

 #### `stats.objective_time`
-the objective time the player has
+The objective time the player has

 #### `stats.objective_eliminations`
-the number of eliminations a player has while on objective
+The number of eliminations a player has while on objective

 #### `stats.objective_damage`
-the objective damage the player has
+The objective damage the player has

 #### `stats.deaths`
-the number of deaths the player has
+The number of deaths the player has

 #### `stats.damage`
-the total amount of damage the player has
+The total amount of damage the player has

 #### `stats.headshot_elimintions`
-the number of headshot eliminations
+The number of headshot eliminations

 #### `stats.assists`
-the number of assists
+The number of assists

 #### `stats.stuns`
-the number of stuns a player has
+The number of stuns a player has

 #### `loadout`
-the loadout a player has
+The loadout a player has

 #### `loadout.weapon`
-the weapon the player has
+The weapon the player has

 #### `loadout.weapon.name`
-the name of the weapon
+The name of the weapon

 #### `loadout.weapon.overheat`
-if the weapon is overheated
+If the weapon is overheated

 #### `loadout.weapon.heat`
-the current "heat" value of the weapon
+The current "heat" value of the weapon

 #### `loadout.ordinance`
-the ordinance the player has
+The ordinance the player has

 #### `loadout.ordinance.name`
-the name of the ordinance
+The name of the ordinance

 #### `loadout.ordinance.active`
 If the ordinance is currently active and in the map.
 Ex. in a players hand, planted down, or thrown